Scott Budnick (soccer)

 Scott Budnick (born October 28, 1971) is an American soccer coach who is currently the head goalkeeping coach at Louisville City FC.
-Budnick is a retired American soccer goalkeeper who played two seasons in Major League Soccer and one in the USISL.
+Budnick is an American retired soccer goalkeeper who played two seasons in Major League Soccer and one in the USISL.

 Player

 Youth

 Budnick attended the College of William and Mary where he played on the men's soccer team from 1989 to 1993.
 During his four-year career with the Tribe, Budnick was a two-time NSCAA All-South Atlantic Region selection and a three-time All-CAA choice.
 He enjoyed his finest season as a senior in 1992, leading the Tribe to the second round of the NCAA Tournament.
 That year, he posted a 0.88 goals against average and seven shutouts.
 He was named the 1992 William and Mary Tribe Club Senior Male Athlete of the Year.
 He graduated with a bachelor's degree in 1993.